ShauryaaSharma/Ephemeral-Sandbox-Pod-Scheduler/README.md

    - a **Service** exposing the pod's port `3001` (WebSocket) and `3000` (the user's own running app)
    - an **Ingress** routing `<replId>.<domain>` (two configured hostnames) to those ports
 3. **Editing & terminal** : the frontend connects a Socket.IO client directly to `ws://<replId>.<domain>`.
 The `runner` inside that specific pod identifies which project it's serving from the **subdomain in the request's Host header** (not a query param, since there's exactly one project per pod).
 File read/write and terminal I/O work the same way as the single-host version, except everything happens inside `/workspace` (the volume the init container populated) rather than a shared local `tmp/` folder.
 4. **Live preview** : the frontend's Output panel points its iframe at `http://<replId>.<domain>`, which the Ingress routes to the pod's port `3000`.
-If the user manually starts something listening on that port inside their terminal, it becomes reachable at a real, per-project URL — unlike the single-host version's hardcoded `localhost:3000`.
+If the user manually starts something listening on that port inside their terminal, it becomes reachable at a real, per-project URL.
+Unlike the single-host version's hardcoded `localhost:3000`.

 ## Architecture